-- Meetings between the OPCC and the police to oversee the police handling of complaint and conduct investigations approaching or exceeding 12 months, to identify where investigation delays are and why, and to respond and make reasonable and proportionate recommendations where necessary.
+- Monthly meetings between the OPCC Executive Team and Head of PSD to oversee the police handling of complaint and misconduct investigations, in particular to consider timeliness of investigations, identifying where investigation delays are and why and for those approaching or exceeding 12 months, , to make reasonable and proportionate recommendations where necessary.

-- Dip sampling of completed complaint and conduct cases.
-This involves a review of a randomly selected batch of complaint and conduct case files held by the police resulting in a report on findings against a pre-determined checklist – typically checking due process has been followed, and timeliness.
+- Dip sampling of completed complaint and misconduct cases.
+This involves a review by relevant Police and Crime Commissioner’s staff of a randomly selected batch of complaint and misconduct case files held by the police and the writing of a report on what has been found - typically checking due process has been followed, and timeliness.

-Below you can find information about how the OPCC has fulfilled its duty to hold the Chief Constable to account for the handling of complaints, and information about how the Force have performed in relation to their handling of complaints:
+Below you can find information about how the PCC has fulfilled her duty to hold the Chief Constable to account for the handling of complaints, and information about how the Force have performed in relation to their handling of complaints: